selimslab/selimslab.github.io/_NOTES/skills/business/sales.md

 ---

-People don’t buy the thing, they buy the feeling they imagine.
+People don't buy the thing, they buy the feeling they imagine.

 Sell results.
 Show how your product's characteristics relevant to customer's motivations